 When you set boundaries in advance, you can indulge and enjoy yourself more fully because you know where your limits lie.
 That might mean that you’ll decide what treats you will or won't allow yourself, or that you’ll set the parameters of your moderation before you're in the moment.

-In other words, don’t wait until you’re met with a temptation to decide where you draw the line.
+In other words, don't wait until you're face-to-face with a temptation to decide where you draw the line.